wp-plugins/users-ultra/readme.txt

 <a href="http://usersultra.com/users-pro.html"><strong>CLICK HERE TO FIND OUT MORE ABOUT THE PRO VERSION</strong></a> <br>
 <br>
 </blockquote>

+<strong>Mobile Devices Compatible: </strong><br>
+Users Ultra looks great on any mobile device.
+It has been developed by using the latest HTML5 and CSS standards in order to make Users Ultra look good at any resolution.
+It doesn't matter what screen size your user is seeing your website, Users Ultra will look excellent and user friendly always.

 <h3><strong>USERS ULTRA FREE VERSION INCLUDES: </strong></h3>
 <br>
 <strong>CSV Users Import</strong><br>